tuttelikz/tuttelikz/README.md

 ⚡ Fun fact: I like tropical house and horse meat :see_no_evil:

-You could reach me through the email for any help or suggestions, although I could be late to respond due to my dissertation ㅠㅠ
+You could reach me via email for any help/suggestions, although I could be late to respond due to my dissertation ㅠㅠ

 <p align="center">To stay <i>connected</i>:</p>
 <p align="center">